For September 9, 2025

 1. Sign up for an account at Github.

 You’ll need to supply a user name, an email address (to maintain portability, use your personal email address, not your UConn email address), and a password.
 Your web site will be accessible to viewers using the web address https://xxxx.github.io, where xxxx is your user name, so choose the user name carefully!
+Note that your user name does not have to be your own name; you could choose a user name that reflects your favorite organism or ecosystem, for example.

 2. Click the Create Account button